 What Is "DMF?"

 The North Carolina Division of Marine Fisheries (DMF) is responsible for the stewardship of the state's marine and estuarine resources.
-The DMF's jurisdiction encompasses all coastal waters and extends to 3 miles offshore.
-Agency policies are established by the 9-member Marine Fisheries Commission and the Secretary of the Department of Environment and Natural Resources.
+The division's jurisdiction encompasses all coastal waters and extends to 3 miles offshore.
+Agency policies are established by the 9-member Marine Fisheries Commission and the Secretary of the Department of Environmental Quality.
 North Carolina is a member of the Atlantic States Marine Fisheries Commission, the Mid-Atlantic Fishery Management Council and the South Atlantic Fishery Management Council.

 Mission – The Division of Marine Fisheries is dedicated to ensuring sustainable marine and estuarine fisheries and habitats for the benefit and health of the people of North Carolina.

-To meet this mission, the DMF is organized into nine sections that report to a Deputy Director, Dee Lupton, and an Executive Director, Dr. Louis Daniel.
+To meet this mission, the Division of Marine Fisheries is organized into nine sections that report to a Deputy Director, Dee Lupton, and an Executive Director, Dr. Louis Daniel.
 The N.C.
 Division of Marine Fisheries is an Equal Opportunity Employer.
 Fisheries programs are administered for the benefit of all North Carolina residents without prejudice towards age, sex, race, religion or national origin.
 Violations of this pledge may be reported to the Equal Employment Officer, EEO/Foreign National Program, Administrative Services, 1601 Mail Service Center, Raleigh, N.C.
-27699-1601, 919-715-7094.
+27699-1601; or call 919-715-7094.